 ENG 099 Basic Composition (3EQ) This is a developmental writing course for students who need more individualized instruction and intensive practice in composing and editing short expository prose than is provided in ENG 103.
 This course does not satisfy Freshman English credit requirements.
-(Additional tutoring in the Writing Skills Center may be required.)
+(Additional tutoring in the

+Writing Skills Center may be required.)
 This foundational course provides 3 equivalent credit hours toward a full-time load and is based on 3 equivalent credit hours; it carries 0 credit hours of academic credit.
 Prerequisite: Onondaga Community College placement test.
 Students who have taken the Level of English Proficiency (LOEP) as part of their placement examination may not register for ENG 099.
 They must register for ESL 115, ESL 116, or ENG 103, as specified on their placement test summary.

-ENG 103 Freshman Composition and Literature I (3) This course develops the skills and forms necessary for writing college-level expository prose.
-Methods for developing content; organizing information and ideas; and presenting that material to a reader clearly, concisely, and coherently will be taught.
-Various readings may be used as a source of models and ideas.
+ENG 103 Freshman Composition and Literature I (3)

+Emphasizing the recursive nature of writing and the process of revision, this course teaches students the skills and processes necessary for writing and revising college-level academic prose.
+Various aspects of writing, including invention/pre-writing, composing, revision, and editing/proofreading will be taught.
+Critical readings of various non-fiction texts may be used to develop understanding of rhetorical conventions and genres.
+Composing in and for electronic environments, as well as their conventions, will also be taught.
 Prerequisite: Onondaga Community College placement test and/or satisfactory completion of ENG 099 or ESL 116.

-ENG 104 Freshman Composition and Literature II (3) Teaches students to comprehend, respond to and use the ideas of others in their own writing.
+ENG 104 Freshman Composition and Literature II (3)

+Teaches students to comprehend, respond to and use the ideas of others in their own writing.
 Skills such as analytic and critical reading and writing, summarizing, and paraphrasing are developed through the study of literature.
 Term paper form will also be taught.
 Prerequisite: ENG 103.